Ephedra nevadensis

 Ephedra nevadensis, commonly known as Nevada ephedra, gray ephedra, Mormon tea and Nevada jointfir, is a species of gymnosperm native to dry areas of western North America.

 Its range extends west to California, east to Colorado, north to Oregon, and south to Baja California, including areas of the Great Basin, Colorado Plateau and desert Southwest.
 It is found in rocky and sandy soils, generally in areas without trees.
 It can be found in a variety of environments but predominately grows in desert climates.

-It serves as a non toxic grazing source to both wild and domestic live stock.
-It posses a various amount of medicinal properties that can be used in a domestic setting.
+It serves as a non toxic grazing source to both wild and domestic livestock.
+It possesses a various amount of medicinal properties that can be used in a domestic setting.
 Historically, it is known for its usage in Mormon communities as tea.
-A common misconception is that Ephedra nevadensis contains ephedrine, a known stimulant however this is not true.

 Ecology

 Ephedra nevadensis can grow across a vast variety of biomes including but not limited to shrub lands, desert climates, wooded areas as well as salty deserts.
 Growing in an arid climate does present threats to Ephedra nevadensis.
 In particular, regional fires do sometimes occur but is not a common event due to the lack of foliage that would serve as fuel.
 The plants ability to re-establish from such an occurrence is directly related to length of burning season and fire severity.